rexdf/CommandTrayHost/README.md

         5,
         6,
         {
-            "name": "empty test", // groups is optional, but name not.
+            "name": "empty test", // groups is optional for object, but name not.
         },
     ],
     "enable_groups": true,